 The second triad is composed of the mental atom (3:7), the unity atom (4:7) and the spiritual molecule (5:4).
 As evolution proceeds the monad builds bodies around these successively higher centres of consciousness, and as soon as it has a body it can seriously begin to develop consciousness on that plane.
 Prior to this, only subjective consciousness can be developed.
 A second self consists of four different bodies/beings.
 The highest, the upper spiritual body (5:5–5:7), encloses the lower three just as our causal body encloses our personality.
 The lower three bodies of a second self are the causal body (3:5–3:7), the unity body (4:1–4:7) and the lower spiritual body (5:1–5:4).

 The combined consciousness of these subtle bodies is sometimes called the higher self, but the higher self of the average human is not fully developed and generally only includes the causal body.
 Even our causal body is not our own, but is on loan from our guardian angel.
-The guardian angel can therefore be considered our caretaker higher self until we enter the fifth kingdom and actually become our higher self.
+The guardian angel can therefore be considered our caretaker higher self until we enter the fifth kingdom and fully become our higher self.

 In years gone by, larger numbers of the planetary hierarchy regularly incarnated to guide and teach humanity (they gave us esoterics).
 To the ancient humans they would have seemed liked gods, even though they are not.
 Around 12,000 years ago, humans mistakenly thought they could manage their own affairs and the planetary hierarchy were banished – we have been fighting amongst ourselves ever since.
 At the present time the planetary hierarchy conducts its business behind the scenes, on the etheric plane.
 They periodically release esoteric information to advanced disciples who will publish the information openly; there are no official “channels”, no secrets, no cults and no sects.